gjknowlton/cdl-site/content/english/project/producer.md

 As the producer of my school's documentary film program for the 2020-21 school year and executive producer of the entire 70-student media program for the 2021-22 year, I've overseen the creation of many incredible films.
 These student-produced works were primarily created by other members of SilverLens staff, and I provided guidance and editing support.

 The over 20 no-budget student-created films that I've produced won awards such as Third Place in C-Span's StudentCam competition.
+The films air on MCPS TV and MCM Media TV.

+Below are some playlists of the top SilverLens content that I produced.

 <iframe width="1194.6" height="560" src="https://www.youtube.com/embed/videoseries?list=PLBs8Ekdr20st6-7noMCCCREFxrG6xCkJ8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>